THE WAY THE TRUTH AND THE LIFE

 THE WAY

-"The Way" was an early term that referred to the movement of believers in Yahusha (Yeshua) the Messiah during the first century.
-This group, which included the Natsarim, followed Yahusha's teachings while maintaining their adherence to the Torah and Jewish customs.
-The name "The Way" originates from Yahusha's statement in John 14:6, where He declares, "I am the way, the truth, and the life."
-This reflects the belief that Yahusha provided the path to YAH through His teachings, life, and sacrificial death.
+“The Way” was the early name used to describe the movement of those who believed in Yahusha the Messiah during the first century.
+This community, which included the Natsarim, followed Yahusha’s teachings while remaining faithful to the Torah and the customs given to Yahuah’s people.
+The term itself comes from Yahusha’s words in John 14:6 — “I am the way, the truth, and the life” — revealing that He alone showed the true path to Yahuah through His life, His teachings, and His sacrifice.

 John 14:6 “I am the way, the truth, and the life.
 No one comes to the Father except through Me."